Quantifying edge relevance for epidemic spreading via the semi-metric topology of complex networks: Methods

-The brain networks map the human connectome across a subset of brain regions of interest (Human Connectome) and the neural networks of the \emph{Caenorhabditis elegans} worm (c-elegans).
-Their backbone sparsification has been studied previously \cite{simas2021distance} also showing a log-normally distributed semi-metric distortion values.
-The former maps 66 regions of interest as nodes of a network with proximity weights {\bf P} between them given by the number of streamlines, identified via diffusion spectrum imaging, per region volume \cite{Hagmann:2008}.
-The latter takes into account the number of gap junctions between pairs of neurons \cite{Watts:1998}, nodes in this network, to compute the proximity matrix {\bf P} according to the Jaccard measure.
+Two nervous system networks are also studied: a \textit{human connectome }network mapping the strength of connections across 66 brain regions of interest \cite{Hagmann:2008}, and a the neural network of the \emph{Caenorhabditis elegans} worm (c-elegans) \cite{Watts:1998}.
+Proximity and distance matrices are built in the same way as the social contact networks via eqs. \ref{eq:Prox_contact} and ~\ref{eq:d}, but where $r_{ij}$ tallies the number of streamlines, identified via diffusion spectrum imaging, per region volume between brain regions of interest $i$ and $j$, using data from the human connectome extracted by \cite{Hagmann:2008}, and the number of gap junctions between pairs of neurons $i$ and $j$ in the c-elegans nervous system network \cite{Watts:1998}.